 - Pour the ganache on the chilled cheesecake and spread it to the edges.

 - In a mixing bowl, add in the heavy cream.
 Beat until soft peaks form.

-- Add in the powdered sugar and continue to beat until it becomes thick.
+- Add in the powdered sugar and continue to beat until it becomes thick and stiff peaks form.